yemrekarakas/yemrekarakas/README.md

 ### Hi EveryBody 👋

 A highly qualified computer programmer with over 7 years of software development and support in the ERP industry.
-I am also a data scientist candidate.
+I am also a data engineer candidate.
 The ability to proactively identify, resolve, control, automate and maximize productivity.
 Advanced computer skills.
 Strengths in:
 - SQL programming and reporting
 - Python Programming